 We are located in the Oakland neighborhood of Pittsburgh, a brief stroll from the Carnegie Museum of Art, Carnegie Natural History Museum, Phipps Conservatory, Carnegie Mellon University, and the University of Pittsburgh.

 HOURS: For phone inquiries, please call Monday-Friday between 10am and 5pm.
-If we don't answer please leave a message -- we will get back to you within 1 business day.
+If we don't answer please leave a message and we will get back to you within 1 business day.

 Visits are welcome, but by appointment only.
 The warehouse has over 150,000 volumes in two floors, only half of which are catalogued.
-You'll never know what you'll find!
+You never know what you'll find!

 Quite often, we'll hear back from satisfied customers.

 "Hello, My LEC Beowulf arrived in good order today.
 Very nice.
 Thank you.
 I always appreciate how your descriptions on your listings match the book that arrives.
 No unpleasant surprises from Caliban Books.
 Thank you for that also."
 (March 12, 2016)

 "Dear sir, the book arrived, well packed, good condition.
 Yours, Denis."
 (Jan.
 22, 2016)